abpframework/abp/docs/en/framework/architecture/domain-driven-design/application-services.md

 `ICrudAppService` has generic arguments to get the primary key type of the entity and the DTO types for the CRUD operations (it does not get the entity type since the entity type is not exposed to the clients use this interface).

-> Creating an interface for an application service is good practice, but not required by the ABP Framework.
+> Creating an interface for an application service is good practice, but not required by the ABP.
 You can skip the interface part.

 `ICrudAppService` declares the following methods: